Czechoslovak Air Force: Under the Third Republic 1945–1948

-Under Communism 1948–89
+Under Communism 1948–1989

 The Spitfires were Czechoslovakia's primary fighter aircraft until the 1948 Czechoslovak coup d'état, after which the Communist Party of Czechoslovakia purged air force personnel who had served in the RAF.
 Many ex-RAF personnel, including Air Marshal Janoušek and Hawker Hurricane pilot Josef Bryks, were tried on false charges and given long prison sentences.
-Czechoslovakia sold all its Spitfires to the nascent Israel in 1948, in a massive, top secret arms and military training deal.
-The Czech Communists directly responsible for making the arrangements under the deal, Slánský and Geminder, were executed to ensure their silence.
+Czechoslovakia sold all its Spitfires to the nascent Israel in 1948, in a secret arms and military training deal.

 In 1955 Czechoslovakia became a founder member of the Warsaw Pact.
 The Czechoslovak Air Force was equipped with Soviet aircraft and followed its doctrines and tactics.
 Mostly Mikoyan-Gurevich aircraft (MiGs) were bought.
 MiG-15, MiG-19, and MiG-21F fighters were produced under licence; in the 1970s, MiG-23MF were acquired, followed by MiG−23MLs and MiG-29s in the 1980s.

 In 1951 the 1st, 2nd, and 3rd Air Defence Districts of State Territory were created, at about the same time as the creation of the 15th Fighter Air Corps.
 The 15th Fighter Air Corps controlled the 1st, 3rd, 5th, and 166th Fighter Air Divisions at various times; the 166th Fighter Air Division later became the 2nd Fighter Air Division.
 From 1964 to 1969 the 10th Air Army included the 46th Transport Air Division, of two regiments of helicopters and a transport regiment.

+The 11th Radio Technical Security Battalion (Czech: 11. prapor radiotechnického zabezpečení; cover number: VÚ 5960) was established on 1 September 1963 by the renaming of the 11th Ground Navigation Security Battalion, as part of the Air Force.
+From its inception until 15 October 1968, it was deployed at the Tri Duby Airport near Sliač, subsequently, until 1 September 1973, it was deployed at the Piešťany Airport, and from 1 September 1973 until 1 September 1992 at the Přerov Airport.

 In May 1987 two Czechoslovak Air Force jets were scrambled to try to bring down a Czechoslovak engineer attempting to escape his home country via a home-built ultralight aircraft.
 After flying about 10 mi to the West German border, the refugee's aircraft ran out of fuel, and he landed safely in a Bavarian forest, just before the Czechoslovak fighters could intercept him.